ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 server-side support for an initial version of the Privacy Pass protocol
 {{PPSRV}}, and client-side implementations also exist {{PPEXT}}.
-More recently, a number of applications have been built upon the protocol, or slight variants of it, see: {{TRUST}}, {{OpenPrivacy}},
+More recently, a number of applications have been built upon the protocol, or slight variants of it; see: {{TRUST}}, {{OpenPrivacy}},
 {{PrivateStorage}}.

-The protocol uses a cryptographic primitive known as a verifiable oblivious pseudorandom function (VOPRF) for implementing the authorization mechanism.
-The VOPRF is implemented using elliptic curves and is currently in a separate standardization process
+The protocol can be instantiated using a cryptographic primitive known as a verifiable oblivious pseudorandom function (VOPRF) for implementing the authorization mechanism.
+Such VOPRF protocols can be implemented already in prime-order groups, and such constructions are currently being drafted in separate standardization processes {{I-D.irtf-cfrg-voprf}}.

-{{I-D.irtf-cfrg-voprf}}.
-The protocol is split into three stages.
-The first two stages, initialisation and evaluation, are essentially equivalent to the VOPRF setup and evaluation phases from
-{{I-D.irtf-cfrg-voprf}}.
-The final stage, redemption, essentially amounts to revealing the client's secret inputs in the VOPRF protocol.
-The security (pseudorandomness) of the VOPRF protocol means that the client retains their privacy even after revealing this data.
+The Privacy Pass protocol is split into three stages.
+The first stage, initialisation, produces the global server configuration that is broadcast to (and stored by) all clients.
+The "issuance" phase provides the client with unlinkable tokens that can be used to initiate re-authorization with the server in the future.
+The redemption phase allow the client to redeem a given re-authorization token with the server that it interacted with the issuance phase.
+In addition, the protocol must satisfy two cryptographic security requirements known as "unlinkability" and "unforgeability".

-This document will lay out the generic description of the protocol based on the VOPRF primitive.
-It will provide a number of parametrizations of the security parameters associated with the protocol for establishing a secure VOPRF instantiation, along with ciphersuites that match these instantiations.
+This document will lay out the generic description of the protocol, along with a secure implementation based on the VOPRF primitive.
 It will also describe the structure of protocol messages, and the framework for characterizing possible extensions to the protocol description.

-This document DOES NOT cover the architectural framework required for running and maintaining the Privacy Pass protocol.
+This document DOES NOT cover the architectural framework required for running and maintaining the Privacy Pass protocol in the Internet setting.
 In addition, it DOES NOT cover the choices that are necessary for ensuring that client privacy leaks do not occur.
+Both of these considerations will be covered in a separate follow-up document.

 ## Preliminaries